Practical AI analysis for business owners and operators.

 The subscriptions are live.
 The team has access.
 Six months later, usage has dropped back to the people who were already curious.
 The cost is not the tool fee.
 It is the momentum you lose waiting for adoption that never comes.

-The weekly AI read for operators.
+The AI read for operators.

 The setup is the missing piece.